ketan-04/python-journey/README.md

 ---

 ## 💬 Progress Log
+- ✅ 01 Nov 2025 — Learned about Variables in Python — declaration, rules, and data types.
 - ✅ 01 Nov 2025 — Learned how to print messages in Python using print() function.
 - ✅ 01 Nov 2025 — Learned about Variables and Data Types
 - ✅ 1 Nov 2025 — Started my Python journey